Best Cheque Betting Sites

 They do, some of them, but they discourage punters to withdraw via cheques in many ways.
 For starters, it simply takes too long to receive the money.
-In other words, the cheque takes too long to arrive to your address.
+In other words, the cheque takes too long to arrive at your address.
 Like we said earlier, it can take between 5 and 28 days!
 That’s simply too much by anyone’s standards.

 Another way of saying “cheques is a not recommended payment options” is the high minimum withdrawal threshold.
 Some bookmakers might go as high as $250!
 However, in our experience, the average is about $100.
 You need to withdraw at least $100 if you want to use cheques as a withdrawal method.

-Most bookmakers will even charge you a fee if you opt for cheque withdrawals, mainly because it is a labor intensive procedure.
+Most bookmakers will even charge you a fee if you opt for cheque withdrawals, mainly because it is a labour-intensive procedure.
 In addition to this, there’s a fee which needs to be covered in the post office.
 Let’s not forget that somebody from the office has to actually go to the post office to mail all those cheques you will get.

 Cheques Can Get Lost Along the Way – Security & Reliability are at Stake

 Online bookmakers are not fond of cheques becomes they are prone to thefts, or they can simply get lost along the way.
-The worst thing about it is that nobody know’s who’s fault it is.
+The worst thing about it is that nobody knows who’s fault it is.
 Even if everything goes smoothly, and it’s in good order, there still are too many constraints involved.
 No wonder e-wallets and credit cards have fully moved cheques out of the way.

 In case you’ve already decided to go with cheque deposits and fund your betting site account in this way, make sure you choose some of the Australian cheque bookmakers we recommend.

 This can’t happen to you if you’re using e-wallets, credit cards or if you opt for the simple, traditional bank transfer.
 In our opinion, cheques have a big red flag on them, which says “DANGER”.
-Then again, we’ve seen them as viable payment solution in the early years of online sports betting, back when we couldn’t choose from several different payment methods.
+Then again, we’ve seen them as a viable payment solution in the early years of online sports betting, back when we couldn’t choose from several different payment methods.

 Human errors are more frequent than machine errors, which is why everything is automatized.
-You have your personal details wrong?
+Do you have your personal details wrong?
 It was your mistake!
 The cheque didn’t arrive at the correct address?
 It’s a human error, whether it’s yours or the postman’s, it doesn’t all that matter.
 What matters is that you will have to wait longer before you’re able to start betting with real money.

-There are Too Few Cheque Betting Sites in Australia
+There Are Too Few Cheque Betting Sites in Australia

-20 years ago, at the dawn of online sports betting, punters didn’t have many payment solutions to choose from.
+Twenty years ago, at the dawn of online sports betting, punters didn’t have many payment solutions to choose from.
 They were mostly limited to bank transfers, credit cards and, you guessed it, cheques.
 E-wallets started a revolution, led by Skrill and PayPal, and relatively speaking as of not so long ago FlexePIN as a voucher representative.
-While we were conducting our research to see which bookmakers accept cheque deposits, we realized that cheques have almost become a thing of the past.
+While we were conducting our research to see which bookmakers accept cheque deposits, we realised that cheques have almost become a thing of the past.
 Only a few bookmakers on Australian soil still support cheque deposits and/or withdrawals.